vilkovgr/qmoms/README.md

 Older versions might work, but were not tested.

 ## Other Channels and Additional Data
-Precomputed moments and other data
+Precomputed moments and other data are available through the OSF repository at https://osf.io/8awyu/

+Feel free to load and use in your projects:
 * Generalized lower bounds as in Chabi-Yo, Dim, Vilkov (MS, 2023) / https://ssrn.com/abstract=3565130
 * Option-implied betas as in Buss and Vilkov (RFS, 2012) / https://ssrn.com/abstract=1301437
 * Options-implied correlations as in Driessen, Maenhout, Vilkov (JF, 2009) / https://ssrn.com/abstract=2166829
-* Climate change exposure measures as in Lent, Sautner, Zhang, and Vilkov (JF, MS, 2023) / https://ssrn.com/abstract=3792366 and https://ssrn.com/abstract=3642508 are also available through the OSF repository at https://osf.io/8awyu/ -- feel free to load and use in your projects.
+* Climate change exposure measures as in Lent, Sautner, Zhang, and Vilkov (JF, MS, 2023) / https://ssrn.com/abstract=3792366 and https://ssrn.com/abstract=3642508

 ## Acknowledgements